thiagomarinho/thiagomarinho.github.io/index.md

 layout: home
 ---

 Hello!
-I'm a Software Engineer currently based at Brazil.
+I'm a Software Engineer currently based in Brazil.
 I'll share here some notes, (a lot of) experiments and ideas with my future self and I hope they help you in some way too.